LNA-DEV/Home-Page/content/posts/home-server/advantages-of-a-home-server/index.en.md

 ## Privacy and Independence

 For me, there are a few main reasons why I wanted to get started with self-hosting.
 I think my journey began about two years ago in 2022 when I first played around with a Synology NAS.
 This helped me a bit with some of the goals I had.
 Having a Synology NAS improved my independence, especially from the big tech nightmares and therefore also improved my privacy.
 But after a while, I felt that something wasn't quite right with this setup.
 First, the Synology software is not **Open Source** and therefore there are still **privacy** concerns.
+(I will cover why this is so important to me in a future post.)
 Also, Synology is a Taiwanese company and the situation with China was worrying me.
 (There would be a lot of bigger problems in tech, but it was still concerning.)

 So the next step was building my own NAS / home server with custom **Open Source** software.
 I explain this in another post of this series.
 For now, let's just say I built my own server about a year ago in 2023 and now I have all my data at home in an environment I trust and am able to control fully.
 So I achieved a lot of independence from the shady big tech companies.